 Reading from historical sources, students in Economic Principles examine deep frameworks of economics.
 Adam Smith’s titanic Wealth of Nations will advocate for free markets.
 Karl Marx’ socialism will critique capitalism and advocate for collective decision making.
 In the last few weeks, we will depart from the dichotomy of free-floating individualism versus centralizing collectivism, examining a model dubbed distributism by its author G. K. Chesterton.

 Weekly homework will include open book quizzes, short paragraph reflections, and class participation.
 Major grades will be assessed in 3 essays.
-The weekly homework load will comprise approximately 2.5 hours, including essay writing.
+The weekly homework load will comprise approximately 2 hours per week.

 Major course texts will include the following topics: